 On June 9th, 2007, Saturday, a friend of mine, Ryan, and I attended the Church of the Apostles in Seattle, Washington.
 The pastor of that church, a woman named Karen Ward, had been in email contact with me for a week or two.
-I told her I was doing research, planned on attending her church, and wanted to know if I could talk to her about a few issues: the emerging church movement, women pastors, and doctrine.
-In her emails she said that she did not want to address women pastors but said she would be open to discussing other topics.
+I told her that I was doing research, planned on attending her church, and wanted to know if I could talk to her about a few issues: the emerging church movement, women pastors, and doctrine.
+In her emails, she said that she did not want to address women pastors but said that she would be open to discussing other topics.

 We finally arrived at the church about an hour early after a rather harrowing interweaving through the cryptic streets of Seattle.
 Ryan and I finally found the old Lutheran Church (ELCA) where Church of the Apostles meets on Saturdays at 5 pm.1

 Inside was a comfortable arrangement of chairs and couches.
 There were candles lit here and there, and occasionally we would hear the greetings and musings of people as they entered.
 We met a young woman named Sky.
 She was articulate and very polite.
 She introduced herself, and I told her that I was there to do research and had some questions.
 She smiled and volunteered to answer a few of them.
 We talked about the church, how long it had been there, etc. But I was more interested in doctrine, so I asked if she knew about the Trinity and the deity of Christ.
 She affirmed both and articulated the doctrines properly.
 She said that you could lose your salvation and that baptism was not necessary for salvation and that "you meet God where you're at and worship Himm your way."
 The last statement wasn't as crisp as I would like.
 We need to worship God according to the prescriptions found in His Word.